Vidnez/es-theme-MinUArk/README.md

 # Theme for the RGB30 based on ShaunInman's MinUI

+Jelos/Rocknix and ArkOS versions can be downloaded in the "releases" section.

 For a experience close to the original MinUI interface:

 - Set Transition Style to "Instant" and turn off carousel transitions (**ArkOS only**) in Start Menu > UI Settings.